Sherry Chris

-Sherry Chris is president and CEO of Expansion Brands Portfolio at Realogy Holdings Corporation, which includes Better Homes and Gardens Real Estate, and ERA, divisions of Realogy Corporation.
+Sherry Chris (born 1954 or 1955) is a Canadian former real estate brokerage executive most notable as the former president and CEO of Better Homes and Gardens Real Estate and the former COO of Coldwell Banker.

-Education
+Biography

+Early life and education

+Chris was born in Quebec and moved to London, Ontario at a young age.
+She comes from an Irish Catholic family with four siblings and two working parents.

-Chris is a graduate of The University of Western Ontario and earned an MBA from the Ivey School of Business.
-She became interested in real estate and started as a real estate agent with her first home sale in 1982.
+Chris is a graduate of the University of Western Ontario and earned an MBA from Ivey Business School.

 Career

-Chris started her career in the banking industry and moved into real estate in 1982 in the province of Ontario, Canada.
+Chris got into real estate after a bad homebuying experience.

+Chris began her career in 1980 at Ontario-based Gould Realty as a sales associate.

+She then joined Canada Trust in the real estate brokerage operation.
 She began working with Royal LePage in 1987 as a branch and area manager.

 In 1997, she was promoted to regional manager and held a vice-president position in Toronto.
-Chris was eventually promoted to Executive Vice President of Network Services.
-In 2003 Chris became the President of Real Living Network Services, where she worked until 2005, when she joined Prudential California Realty as Chief Operations Officer (COO).
-In December 2006, Chris joined Realogy Corporation (“Realogy”) as the Chief Operating Officer of Coldwell Banker Real Estate LLC.
-In the position Chris would “direct the company's operations, education, mortgage and field services programs [and] ... focus on communication between Coldwell Banker corporate headquarters, regional offices and its nearly 4,000-office affiliate network."
-In October 2007, Realogy Corporation entered into a 100-year agreement to license the Better Homes and Gardens brand from Meredith Corporation.
-In 2008, Realogy launched a franchise network for the Better Homes and Gardens Real Estate LLC brand, of which Chris was named CEO and president.
-Since the franchise's launch, Chris has grown the Better Homes and Gardens Real Estate network to represent the fifth largest residential brand for Realogy, expanding it to hundreds of offices and thousands of affiliated sales associates in the United States and Canada.
+In 1999, Chris was promoted to Executive Vice President of Network Services.

+In 2003, Chris became the President of Real Living Network Services, where she worked until 2005, when she joined Prudential California Realty as Chief Operations Officer (COO).

+In December 2006, Chris joined Realogy as the Chief Operating Officer of Coldwell Banker.

+In 2008, Realogy launched a franchise network for the Better Homes and Gardens Real Estate brand, of which Chris was named CEO and president.

-In September 2019 Chris was named president and chief executive officer of Realogy Expansion Brands Portfolio which includes Better Homes and Gardens® Real Estate and ERA Real Estate.
+In September 2019, Chris was named president and chief executive officer of Realogy Expansion Brands.